Skip to main content

 Workplace wellness programs are not a monolith.
 They exist on a spectrum of complexity and intrusiveness, and their design dictates which legal frameworks are most salient.
 Understanding the two primary categories of programs, participatory and health-contingent, is essential to appreciating how the ADA, HIPAA, and GINA interact in practice.
 Each structure presents a different set of considerations for both the employer designing the program and the employee deciding whether to participate.

 Participatory wellness programs are the most straightforward type.
 These programs reward you simply for taking part in an activity, without requiring you to achieve a specific health outcome.
-Examples include attending a seminar on nutrition, completing a health (HRA), or undergoing a biometric screening for cholesterol.
+Examples include attending a seminar on nutrition, completing a health risk assessment (HRA), or undergoing a biometric screening for cholesterol.

 Because they do not require you to meet a health-related standard, the primary legal consideration often comes from the ADA’s rules regarding medical inquiries.
 If the program involves a medical examination (like a blood draw) or a disability-related inquiry (like questions on an HRA about your medical history), it must be truly voluntary.